 Retirees who participate in the retiree health program pay 50% of the reported illustrative premiums.
-These rates are developed based upon blended active and retiree experience and we assumed that this practice will continue even when there are no actives on the plan.
+These rates are developed based upon blended active and retiree experience and we assumed that this practice will continue even when there are no actives in the plan.
 The City pays the remaining portion of the retiree health care cost.
 Since the retirees are responsible for a significant portion of the costs, there may be anti-selection in this plan (healthy retirees may decline coverage which increases the average cost for the remaining retirees).
-Health insurance coverage terminates upon attainment of age 65.
+Health insurance coverage terminates upon Medicare Eligibility (age 65).
 At this time, each retiree must make his or her own arrangements for health care coverage.

-The current actuarial standard covering the valuation of retiree medical liability became effective for measurements on or after January 1, 2003.
+The current actuarial standard covering the valuation of retiree medical liability became effective for measurements on or after March 31, 2015.
 The standard includes the development of facsimile premiums based on the actual claims experience and the use of age grading.
 The combination of these two techniques produces "premiums" at each age during the retiree's lifetime based on the group's actual, historical claims experience.

 We believe that using illustrative premium rates alone to determine retiree medical liability will likely understate the value of retiree health benefits and will fail to comply with both current actuarial standards of practice and governmental accounting standards.
-A summary of the facsimile health care "premium" rates used in the December 31, 2014 valuation of the retiree health program are shown on the following page.
-The actuarial assumptions and methods used in the retiree health program valuation are shown in this section of the report.
+A summary of the facsimile health care "premium" rates used in the December 31, 2015 valuation of the retiree health program are shown on Appendix page 3.
+The actuarial assumptions and methods used in the retiree health program valuation are shown in this section and section C of this report.

-PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from the following periods January 2012 - November 2012, January 2013 - members of the health care program.
+PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from the following periods January 2013 - November 2013, January 2014 - members of the health care program.
 These claims were projected on a paid claim basis, adjusted for plan design changes, large claims and loaded for administrative expenses.